LambdaSharp/LambdaSharp.Benchmark/README.md

 Various implementations of a simple Lambda function to test performance.

-This is the outcome of a quick and dirty performance test to compare the performance of various AWS lambda engines.
+This is the outcome of a quick and dirty performance test performed on 2016-12-12 to compare the performance of various AWS lambda engines.
 All tests were done by sending the string `"foo"` as input to each respective function using the AWS console.
 The test setup extremely simple: repeatedly keep clicking the `Test` button in the AWS Lambda console and select a representative log statement.